rpgdude1995/GZDoomGUI/README.md

 Be aware that this hud only works properly with inventory items when altHUD option enabled in options and just under the max screen size (when screen has no UI this software breaks down and dosent manage inventory properly)

-To use this software downkload it Uzip it then locate GzdoomGUI folder add it to a Zip Archive (zip not 7z or tar) and rename that archive to .pk3 then run with GZdoom in terminal or using a launcher.

-Be aware that this software overrides the player class an is not compatable with many weapon mods EX.
-Brutal doom, Guncaster etc.

 /////KNOW ISSUES////////

 -the double click is very glitchy